 For those who have high blood pressure and the ACE deletion (rs4343 GG), this study indicates that decreasing fat intake from red meat, bacon, and full-fat dairy may help lower your blood pressure.

 Previous studies have linked the ACE deletion to hypertension, autism, and Alzheimer’s, but other studies showed no link to those diseases.
-This may be a case where the diet of those populations being studied plays a role in the genetic risk from the polymorphism.
+This may be a case where the diet of those populations being studied plays a role in the genetic risk.

 More to read: